nadialefebvre/project-mongo-api/README.md

 # Week 18: Project Mongo API

-This week's project is to start using a database with MongoDB to store data and retrieve data from it, and use that data to produce a RESTful API.
+This week's project was to start using a database with MongoDB to store data and retrieve data from it, and use that data to produce a RESTful API.

 ## The problem

 This second project with backend was still quite easy.
 I used the same dataset as for express-api project, but "converted" it using MongoDB and mongoose model.
-I have an issue with filtering the properties with number/boolean values in query parameters but I hope to be able to make it all work..
+I had an issue with filtering the properties with number/boolean values in query parameters (and many combined) but I made it work with help.
+Query parameters must be entered with the right case, because I couldn't make it to ignore the case with a regexp and I had to move on and let it go.

 Endpoints (can all be combined with query parameter: **page=page**):
 * "**/**": Documentation,